treecasiano/treecasiano.github.io/_posts/2015-05-30-code-fellows-week-four.md

 My [JavaScript Translation Services application](http://murmuring-escarpment-1797.herokuapp.com/) is now deployed to Heroku.
 It's not a particularly useful application, but it was fantastic practice and seems worthy of inclusion in my developer portfolio.
 After I refactor the JavaScript in my [Rock, Paper, Scissors, Lizard, Spock app](http://treecasiano.com/rpsls-js/index.html), I'll have two intermediate level projects to feature on my website.
 Progress is slow on this front, but steady.

 I wish I could afford to attend the Code Fellows JavaScript Development Accelerator.
 Unfortunately, the grant money I received for training could not be applied to a Code Fellows program because Code Fellows is not yet licensed in the state of Oregon.
-Nonetheless, I leveled up an order of magnitude more than I could have on my own thanks to the school's' impeccable attention to quality, carefully crafted curriculum, and administrative organization.
+Nonetheless, I leveled up an order of magnitude more than I could have on my own thanks to the school's impeccable attention to quality, carefully crafted curriculum, and administrative organization.